 This just in: The Huel Black Edition won in the 'Best Protein Powder or Snack' category at the T3 Awards 2021!

-There is one issue with mass gainers that contain a lot of carbs and protein: both macros spike insulin levels in the blood, albeit not exactly the same way.
+One issue with mass gainers containing a lot of carbs and protein is that both macros spike insulin levels in the blood, albeit not the same way.
 When you are on a diet that massively reduces the intake of one macronutrient, it can create an imbalance in the body.

 Sometimes, this can be a good thing – the keto diet is said to have certain health benefits – but in other cases, like when people restrict their fat intake because they want to build muscle, this can cause a variety of issues.
 No need to panic, though, as there are mass gainer supplements that contain a healthy balance of carbs, protein and fat, so you can gain weight and stay healthy at the same time.

-The Huel Black Edition is not a mass gainer supplement per se and it's not meal replacement either.
-Nowadays, these type of powders are called nutritionally complete meals and the truth is, they are.
+The Huel Black Edition is not a mass gainer supplement per see, and it's not a meal replacement either.
+Nowadays, these powders are called nutritionally complete meals, and the truth is, they are.
 Two scoops of Huel Black Edition (one serving, 90 grams) is 400 calories and contains 40 grams of protein, 17 grams of carbs and 18 grams of fat.

 Better still, the Huel Black Edition tastes slightly less gritty and 'earthy', a criticism that often came up when Huel was released originally.
 The powder is also jam-packed with minerals and vitamins: according to Huel, the Black Edition contains "ideal amounts of all the 27 essential vitamins and minerals."

-The Huel Black Edition is made with tapioca starch which is naturally gluten-free, uses all-natural sweeteners and flavors and also contains green tea extract, a source of polyphenols, a natural antioxidant.
+The Huel Black Edition is made with naturally gluten-free tapioca starch, uses all-natural sweeteners and flavours, and contains green tea extract, a source of polyphenols, a natural antioxidant.

 Our brain is a funny thing and tend not to take calories that come in a liquid form into account, meaning if you want to sneak in some extra calories into your diet, you should drink calorific drinks.
 And if you want a healthy drink that's really calorific, try the Naked Mass weight gainer.